mmmuscus/Shadow-Functions-Engine/README.md

 	fbe.close();
 }
 ```
-**Usage:** This function gets all of the characters loaded from [the solid.txt](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/materials/solid.txt), theese characters block light and thus create shadow.
+**Usage:** This function gets all of the characters loaded from [the solid.txt](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/materials/solid.txt), these characters block light and thus create shadow.

 **Variables:**
 * **solide:** This array will hold all of the characters that block light.